jjuunnii98/study-languages/01_python/01_basics/README.md

 - Backend and application logic
 - Algorithmic thinking and problem solving

-Without a solid understanding of variables, control flow, and functions, it is difficult to write reliable and scalable code.
+Without a solid understanding of variables, control flow, functions, and collections, it is difficult to write reliable and scalable code.

 ---